Travel

 Dog Sledding

-Spend a half day sledding with Alaskan huskies, exploring snow-covered trails throughout the San Juan and Uncompahgre National Forests.
+Sled with Alaskan huskies through the snowy trails of the San Juan and Uncompahgre National Forests.
 This is especially fun for kids!

 Sleigh Rides

-Take a sleigh ride to a private dinner of Spanish tapas, mountain fare, and of course fire roasted s’mores with Telluride Sleighs and Wagons.
+Book a sleigh ride through Telluride Sleighs and Wagons, and end with a private dinner of Spanish tapas, mountain fare, and s’mores.

 Visit a Spa

-Enjoy the roman baths and a heated indoor-outdoor pool at the Peaks Resort spa.
+The best spa is at The Peaks.
+Enjoy the roman baths and a heated indoor-outdoor pool!

 Take a Tour